Minor Overview

 About this minor

 Natural hazards pose a distinct threat to society.
 Understanding the reasons why these hazards exist and the potential for impacts and disasters that often result is key to limiting damage and disruption.
-Many natural hazards are increasingly impactful due in part to climatic and other environmental changes, but also resulting from changing population and land-use pressures.
-In particular, Western Australia is vulnerable to a number of coastal and nearshore hazards that can directly impact population sites, tourism, and economic activities and infrastructure.
+Many natural hazards are increasingly impactful due in part to climatic and other environmental changes, but also resulting from changing population, energy requirements and land-use pressures.
+In particular, Western Australia is vulnerable to a number of coastal and nearshore hazards, increasingly related to climate changes, that can directly impact population sites, tourism, and economic activities and infrastructure.
 This minor explores the scientific basis of hazards including earthquakes, tsunamis and volcanic eruptions, sea-level rise, flooding and storms, why they happen, their causes and their potential for societal and economic impact.
-Knowledge-led solutions are critical for hazard mitigation in a changing world.
-For students taking a minor which shares units with their other unit sets (majors or minors): in order for minors to be recognised on academic and graduation documents, students may only have a maximum of one unit overlapping between their unit sets.
+Knowledge-led solutions are critical for hazard mitigation and understanding the role of the energy transition in a changing world.

 Outcomes